Genetics, Environment, &

 curves), depending on the exact environmental conditions.
 A

 study of heritability in this environment will conclude that

 genes have relatively low influence on milk fat production (low heritability), which is

-mostly a consequence of environmental
+mostly a consequence of environmental variation.

 Thus the relative

 importance of "genetics" and "environment" cannot

 be expressed as a unitary heritability

-coefficient, which may vary greatly
+coefficient, which may vary greatly depending on the

 measured for a single

 population in a single environment cannot accurately

 estimate the Norm of Reaction between

 groups and environments, and often may not predict

 phenotypic response in a different environment.